feklee/vncdesk/README.rst

    - Python 3

-   - A compatible VNC server such as TigerVNC_ 1.4 or TightVNC_ 1.3
+   - a compatible VNC server such as TigerVNC_ 1.4 or TightVNC_ 1.3

    - gtk-vnc_ 0.5 or compatible, with the Python GTK+ 3 bindings